 View dates and details at the TSU Bible Land Expedition website by clicking HERE.
-Whether you come for two weeks or for the entire season, there are four easy steps to follow: (1) pay your down payment ($750) at www.shop.tsu-edu.us, or contact Glenda Austin in the TSU administrative office (email@example.com) or by phone (505-332-4253); (2) we will take care of your hotel arrangements and provide detailed instructions for you to follow as a TeHEP team member; (3) you will take care of your own air/travel arrangements in coordination with instructions from TeHEP Personnel Coordinator, Jean Luddeni; and (4) you must pay your balance before 1 November 2014.
+Whether you come for two weeks or for the entire season, there are three easy steps to follow: (1) pay your participant fee ($750, $850, or $1000 depending on the date you sign up) at www.shop.tsu-edu.us, or contact Glenda Austin in the TSU administrative office (firstname.lastname@example.org) or by phone (505-332-4253); (2) you'll take care of your own air/travel arrangements in coordination with instructions from TeHEP Personnel Coordinator, Jean Luddeni; and (3) you'll pay your hotel bill when you check out at the end of your dig experience.
 Please be aware that you cannot book into the TeHEP headquarters hotel by any other means.
 TeHEP team members must stay at our headquarter hotel (we cannot make exceptions).

 View the details and prices of TeHEP Season Nine member packages by clicking HERE.